Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 - NICE first-line for uncomplicated UTI/cystitis

-- Take with food or immediately after eating to reduce stomach upset
+- Take with food — significantly reduces stomach upset

 - May turn urine dark yellow or brown — normal, temporary, nothing to worry about